Grouping in Blazor Pivot Table Component

 This feature is applicable only for relational data source.

-The grouping can be enabled by setting the AllowGrouping property in SfPivotView class to true.
-To perform the grouping action via UI, right click on the pivot table’s row or column header.
-Select “Group”, a dialog will appear which must be filled with the appropriate options to group the data.
-To ungroup, right click on the pivot table’s row or column header, select “Ungroup”.
+The grouping feature can be enabled by setting the AllowGrouping property in SfPivotView class to true.
+To perform grouping actions through the user interface, right-click on the Pivot Table’s row or column header and select Group.
+A dialog will appear where you can configure the appropriate options to group the data.
+To ungroup data, right-click on the Pivot Table’s row or column header and select Ungroup.

 The following are the three different types of grouping: